 Living in Newark

 Only 15 miles from New York City, enjoy a vibrant and culturally diverse city with easy access to major attractions such as: Times Square, Jersey Shore, Atlantic City Boardwalk, and Pocono Mountains.
-Newark is also home to the New Jersey Devils (NHL), NY Red Bulls (MLS), and Seton Hall Pirates Basketball (NCAA).
+Newark is also home to the New Jersey Devils (NHL), NJ Red Bulls (MLS), and Seton Hall Pirates Basketball (NCAA).

 Career Placement and Bar Passage